inexorgame-obsolete/yangge/specs/README.md

 - Developers should be able to build & run multiple versions of the game engine at the same time
 - Developers should be able to debug, pause, resume, forward (..) the game engine at any time

-## Architecture requirements for yaggne
+## Architecture requirements for yangge
 Every component, as well as it's composition of components should fullfill the requirements defined.
 The current document specifies a _"definition of requirements"_ as defined below: